layadang/cgsa-library/README.md

 # CGSA Library Database

-This project was created for the Center for Gender, Sexuality & Activism (CGSA) at Boston University.
-We aims to develop an accessibile web app for students, staff, and visitors of the CGSA to see available books in the library.
+This project is created for the Center for Gender, Sexuality & Activism (CGSA) at Boston University.
+We aims to develop an accessibile web app for students, staff, and visitors to the center that lets them see available books in the library.
 As the center is entirely student-run, the donated books have not been documented and there are currently no efficient check-out system.
 This project will address these issues by implementing a user-friendly solution.

 Learn more about the CGSA: https://www.bu.edu/cgsa/about-us/